 Our Bigger Inheritance

-The Apostle Paul prayed that the eyes of our hearts may be enlightened to understand the hope God has called us to, the boundless and incomparable riches of His glorious inheritance for His holy people.2 Notice, Paul doesn’t ask the Lord to give us any more, but to make us appreciate, treasure, and value all that we already have in Christ.
+The Apostle Paul prayed that the eyes of our hearts may be enlightened to understand the hope God has called us to.
+And boundless and incomparable riches of His glorious inheritance for His holy people.2 Notice, Paul doesn’t ask the Lord to give us more, but to make us appreciate, treasure, and value all that we already possess in Christ.

 Our Christian Inheritance Includes These Blessings